The first day of qualifying at the Manx Grand Prix was delayed by a red flag incident

-Manx Grand Prix: Sunday's opening qualifying session halted after red flag incident at Kate's Cottage
+Manx Grand Prix: Jamie Williams taken to hospital after red-flag crash at Kate's Cottage

 and live on Freeview channel 276